Tidally induced spiral arm wraps encoded in phase space: Discussion

-In our models the number of ridges in the $R$-$V_\phi$ plane, the number of alternating changes of sign of $V_R$ in this projection, and the number of oscillations in the $V_R$-$L_Z$ wave (all these corresponding to spiral wraps) depend on the form of the planar potential and the time after the perturbation.
-For simple models with power law potentials, we give analytical descriptions of the number of wraps, positions of the ridges, etc, as a function of time $t$ (after the perturbation) and the parameters of the circular velocity curves (slope $n$ and normalization values $V_c$ and $R_0$).
-By measuring the $V_R$-$L_Z$ distribution for a large portion of the Galaxy and assuming a reasonable model for the gravitational potential, one can obtain the time of onset of the perturbation.
-We achieved this successfully for simple models using Fourier analysis.
+In our models the number of ridges in the $R$-$V_\phi$ plane, the number of alternating changes of sign of $V_R$ in this projection, and the number of oscillations in the $L_Z$-$V_R$ wave (all these corresponding to spiral wraps) depend on the form of the planar potential and the time after the perturbation.
+For simple models with power law potentials, we give analytical descriptions of the number of wraps, positions of the ridges, etc, as a function of time $t$ (after the perturbation), the initial phase $\phi_0$, and the parameters of the circular velocity curves (slope $n$ and normalisation values $V_0$ and $R_0$).
+By measuring the frequency of the $L_Z$-$V_R$ wave and assuming a reasonable model for the gravitational potential, one can obtain the time of onset of the perturbation.
 Ideally, one would try to fit the potential parameters and time of impact simultaneously.
-Here we also show that planar perturbations can contain signatures of multiple events as superimposed waves of different wavelengths.
-Our Fourier analysis allows the approximate detection of different impact times for these simple models, while there seems to be a certain detection limit for the analysed N-body simulation, in which there is added complexity due to other perturbations and a potential deviating from simple power laws.
+Here we also show that planar kinematic disturbances can contain signatures of multiple events as superimposed waves of different wavelengths.
+Our Fourier analysis allows the approximate detection of different impact times for these simple models, while there seems to be a certain detection limit for the analysed N-body simulation, in which there is added complexity due to other perturbations, a potential deviating from simple power laws, and low number of particles.

 We note that there is a clear analogy between this and the estimation of the impact time using the phase spiral in \citet{Antoja2018} and also in using this phase-space structure to constrain the potential \citep{Widmark2021}, but our observable in this case relates to the planar potential and not the vertical one.
 As discussed in \citet{Laporte2019} and \citet{Hunt2021} for the phase spiral, multiple perturbations from the planar velocities could potentially be easier to identify in the outer parts of the Galaxy due to longer phase mixing times (\f\ref{f_wra}).
+Developing a framework in which both the planar and vertical dynamics are modelled together is necessary and could provide a more robust fit to both disturbances at the same time.
 We now proceed to discussing the applicability of our idea to currently available Milky-Way data.